OI-wiki/i18n/docs/basic/quick-sort.md

 Introsort, or introspective sort, is a hybrid algorithm of quicksort and [heapsort](./heap-sort.md), invented by David Musser in 1997.
 Introsort is an optimization to quicksort, ensuring the worst-case time complexity of $O(n\log n)$.

-Introsort restricts the maximum recursion depth of quicksort to $\lfloor \log_2n \rfloor$, beyond which it will converted to heapsort.
+Introsort restricts the maximum recursion depth of quicksort to $\lfloor \log_2n \rfloor$, beyond which will be converted to heapsort.
+By doing so it not only preserves quicksort's locality of reference in memory, but also prevents its degrading of performance to $O(n^2)$ under certain scenario.

 Started from June 2000, introsort becomes the implementation of `sort()` from `stl_algo.h` in SGI C++ STL.